gcanti/fp-ts/docs/IO.md

 ```

 `IO<A>` represents a synchronous computation that yields a value of type `A` and **never fails**.
-If you want to represent a synchronous computation that may fail, please see [IOEither](./IOEither.md).
+If you want to represent a synchronous computation that may fail, please see `IOEither`.

 ## ap